Part of the Gay Mexico City Guide — bars, events & things to do.

 Mexico City, State of Mexico

-Three floors of personality inside one Estocolmo address, all stacked over Zona Rosa's busiest week.
-The ground level is Gigoló, the go-go room where the night usually starts.
-Climb a flight and you're in Coctel Bar & Grill proper — a cocktail-and-DJ floor that handles the dance crowd without going full club.
-One more flight up is La Elegante, the drag floor, where the queens hold court late.
-Music shifts as you climb: pop and reggaeton on the cocktail level, heavier dance and circuit cuts where the gogos work, drag-show staples upstairs.
-Crowd skews gay men in their 20s and 30s, mixed locals and visitors.
-Bring cash; the drink markups are real and service can be uneven.
+Coctel Bar & Grill stacks three different nights into one Estocolmo address on the edge of Zona Rosa, and you essentially pick your floor as you climb.
+The ground level is Gigoló, the go-go room where most people start.
+One flight up is Coctel Bar & Grill proper — a cocktail-and-DJ floor that handles the dance crowd without tipping into full nightclub territory.
+The top floor is La Elegante, the drag room, where the queens hold court late into the night.
+The music shifts as you go: pop and reggaeton on the cocktail level, heavier dance and circuit cuts where the go-gos work, drag-show staples upstairs.
+The crowd skews gay men in their 20s and 30s, a mix of locals and visitors, and the multi-room setup makes it an easy one-stop if you can't decide what kind of night you want.
+Bring cash — the drink markups are real and service can run uneven on a busy weekend.

 Have feedback on this description?
 Let us knowGet the full experience — check in, follow this venue, and connect with the community.